TomaszWoloszyn983/mood-design-gift-shop/README.md

 ![Add Product](documentation/images/add_product.jpg)

-After filling up the form the item is getting visible on the shop page and it is available for customers ot buy.
+After filling up the form the item is getting visible on the shop page and it is available for customers to buy.
 Also an information for admin will be displayed.

 ![Add Product](documentation/images/add_success.jpg)